manuelkiessling/simplecd/README.md

    `_simplecd`.
 5. Mail results to the receivers listed in `_simplecd/logreceivers.txt`

-SimpleCD will call every script with the path to the local repository clone, e.g.
+SimpleCD will call every script with the path to the local repository clone as the first parameter, and with the name of the branch as the second parameter, like this:

-`./_simplecd/00-run-unit-tests /var/tmp/simplecd/projects/e70081c0e267ac64454c27f5e600d214`
+`./_simplecd/00-run-unit-tests /var/tmp/simplecd/projects/e70081c0e267ac64454c27f5e600d214 master`

 If the keyword *reset* is provided as the third parameter, SimpleCD does not start a delivery, but instead removes all working data related to the given